GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 kubectl apply -f managed-certificate.yaml
 ```

 If you don't have a domain, but you want to test this setup, you can leverage the `sslip.io` service.
-In that case the domain would be `<your-static-ip>.sslip.io`.
+In that case, the domain would be `<your-static-ip>.sslip.io`.
 The other advantage of using `sslip.io` is that you don't have to manage DNS records nor wait for them to propagate.

 In the final step, let's update the Helm values to configure HTTP Ingress to use the static IP address and managed certificate created.
 Edit the `values.yaml` file and add the following: